PHPCSStandards/PHP_CodeSniffer/.github/CONTRIBUTING.md

 * Ask for additional information if it is not.
 * If you find the issue is reported to the wrong repo, ask the reporter to report it to the correct external standard repo and suggest closing the issue.

-Additionally for older issues:
+Additionally, for older issues:
 * Check whether an issue still exists or has been fixed in `master` since the issue was initially reported.
 * If it has been fixed, document (in a comment) which commit/PR was responsible for fixing the issue and suggest closing the ticket.

 ### Testing Open Pull Requests

-Testing pull requests to verify they fix the issue they are supposed to fix without side-effects is an important task.
+Testing pull requests to verify they fix the issue they are supposed to fix without side effects is an important task.

 To get access to a PHPCS version which includes the patch from a pull request, you can:
 * Either use a git clone of the PHP_CodeSniffer repository and check out the PR.